cmj0121/argparse/README.md

 The `GetCallback` will find the customized callback first, and then try the global callback.
 It may return **nil** when no valid callback found.

-## Inner Log sub-system ##
-The `Log` is the sub-system in the argparse which provide the simple logging system.
-It can be change the log level by pass the environment *LOG_LEVEL* and change the level, and you can override the logger by `SetLogger`.

-## specified Type ##
-- os.FileMode
-- time.Time
-- net.Interface